Lefty Ruggiero: Early life

-Ruggiero was born on April 19, 1926, in Hell's Kitchen, Manhattan, and grew up in the Knickerbocker Village private housing development in Little Italy, Manhattan.
+Ruggiero was born on April 19, 1926, in Hell's Kitchen, Manhattan, and grew up in the Knickerbocker Village private housing development in the Lower East Side of Manhattan.
 His father, Fiori Ruggiero, worked as a truck driver, and his mother, Frances, was a housewife.
 Ruggiero had two younger siblings named Dominick and Angelina.
 Ruggiero joined the Bonanno family organization as a young man, serving as a street soldier under caporegime Michael Sabella.
 Ruggiero soon became successful in bookmaking, extortion and loansharking rackets.

 He lived in an apartment on Monroe Street in Manhattan in the same building as his friend and Bonanno soldier Anthony Mirra.
 Ruggiero reportedly owned a cigarette boat that he kept docked on the East River in New York.
 Ruggiero became good friends with future family boss Philip "Rusty" Rastelli and Mirra.
 Ruggiero became the part-owner of a fishery in the Fulton Fish Market in Manhattan.
 As a part-owner, Ruggiero put himself on the company payroll with a $5,000-a-month "no-show" job.
 During the 1970s, he purchased a social club in Little Italy.